artemnovichkov/shortcut-box/README.md

 5. Add the following environment variables:
    - **GH_TOKEN:** The GitHub token generated above.
    - **GIST_TOKEN**: The ID portion from your gist url: `https://gist.github.com/artemnovichkov/`**c24fd619278b272471af51f06c1ce6b2**.

+## Author

+Artem Novichkov, novichkoff93@gmail.com

+## License

+The project is available under the MIT license.
+See the LICENSE file for more info.